watson-developer-cloud/car-dashboard/README.md

 2 Log in with an existing Bluemix account or sign up.

-3 Name your app and select your REGION, ORGINIZATION, and SPACE.
+3 Name your app and select your REGION, ORGANIZATION, and SPACE.
 Then select DEPLOY &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/deploy.PNG)

 * This performs multiple actions: